 Last year, I was both excited and nervous about attending Britmums Live for the first time.
 I’d never been to such a big blogging conference and I wasn’t sure what to expect.
 This time around, I was just excited – there were no nerves at all.
 I was looking forward to meeting up with the friends that I’d already made within the blogging community at previous blog events, and excited about meeting other bloggers who I’ve connected with online, for the first time.
 I knew that there would be plenty of friendly faces to see.

-Last year, I still felt like a newbie blogger, finding my feet to some extent – this year I was comfortable and confident in my own blogging skin, and happy with who I was as a blogger.
-Some of the brands attending were those I had worked with in the past and I was looking forward to meeting some of my PR contacts face-to-face, such as the lovely Sarah from Boots Soltan who was happy to pose for some fun photos with me.
+Last year, I still felt like a newbie blogger, finding my feet to some extent.
+This year I was comfortable and confident in my own blogging skin, and happy with who I was as a blogger.
+Some of the brands attending were those I had worked with in the past.
+I was looking forward to meeting some of my PR contacts face-to-face, such as the lovely Sarah from Boots Soltan who was happy to pose for some fun photos with me.

 2) A different approach to choosing which sessions to attend

-Last year, I came to Britmums Live keen to learn more about how to grow my blog, how to improve my stats, how to boost my social media following.
+Last year, I came to Britmums Live keen to learn more about how to grow my blog.
+To find out how to improve my stats, how to boost my social media following.
 I wanted to learn about SEO, how to monetise my blog, how to market myself and my writing.
 To grow, to improve – and maybe to turn a hobby into a full-time job.

-This time around, I was looking for the session that just sounded interesting, or would help boost my creativity.
-Growing my blog and my stats wasn’t on my agenda – my focus was on the things that make blogging enjoyable and bringing more fun into it.
+This time around, I was looking for the sessions that just sounded interesting, or would help boost my creativity.
+Growing my blog and my stats wasn’t on my agenda.
+My focus was on the things that make blogging more enjoyable.
 I was also happy to skip a session slot if there was nothing that grabbed me and just enjoy mingling, eating cake and chatting with brands instead.

 My two favourite sessions this year were Amanda Jennings’ session on finding your voice when writing, which was full of great tips for using personal experience and turning into fiction, and Jennie Maizels’ Sketchbook Club session, where I was able to embrace my love of drawing and rediscover a technique I hadn’t used since schooldays.